 Colorado Parks and Wildlife is working to conserve critical habitat through the Colorado Habitat Exchange.
 The Habitat Exchange is a proactive solution to balance species conservation with economic development and agriculture.
 As part of this ongoing effort, Environmental Incentives is developing a Mule Deer Habitat Quantification Tool that will support mule deer conservation in the state.
 The Habitat Quantification Tool is designed to be scientifically rigorous and user-friendly.
 The Habitat Quantification Tool will be used by Colorado Parks and Wildlife staff to assess impacts from development projects and evaluate offsets.

-The Mule Deer Habitat Quantification Tool will be available in Spring 2020.
-Environmental Incentives will support the roll out of the tool through field testing, training of Colorado Parks and Wildlife staff, and continual improvement of the tool through adaptive management.
+The Mule Deer Habitat Quantification Tool was published in Spring 2020.
+Environmental Incentives supported the roll out of the tool through field testing, training of Colorado Parks and Wildlife staff, and continual improvement of the tool through adaptive management.